Eric J. Wesley

-Eric J. Wesley (born 1964) is the Executive Vice President of Flyer Defense, a manufacturer of mission specialized, lightweight, off-road wheeled tactical vehicles capable of internal transport in rotary and tilt wing aircraft.
+Eric J. Wesley (born 1964) is an American retired general and the CEO of a start up software company specializing in agentic AI systems that autonomously manage and optimize operations at the edge.
 Wesley is a former United States Army Lieutenant General who retired from the U.S. Army on September 1, 2020.
+He serves on a number of boards and advisory positions for combat vehicle development, advanced nuclear power, and Joint All Domain Command and Control.
+He is a public speaker and a member of the Council on Foreign Relations.

 Early life

 The son of Donna and Richard Wesley, an aerospace engineer, Eric John Wesley grew up in Yorba Linda, California, where he was a student and water polo player.
 He attended Troy High School in Fullerton, California and was interested in military service from an early age.
 Wesley commissioned as an armor lieutenant from the United States Military Academy at West Point in 1986.
 He retired from the Army September 1, 2020.